NeilKleistGao/NginD/README.md

 ## Features
 + Drag spirits to decorate your scenes
-+ Import images, musics, animations from other softwares
++ Import images, music, animations from other software
 + Use components to implement your games
 + Encapsulated box2D, OpenGL and so on
 + Support for Lua as script language